 Before joining Ecofys in 2008, Andreas worked as project manager at the University of Kassel (Germany) and research manager at the Florida Solar Energy Center (USA).
 Being an associate director at Ecofys, Andreas leads the Ecofys service area on "Low-carbon cities" and manages the Ecofys office Berlin.
 Dr. Hermelink frequently supports conferences as a keynote speaker, session moderator or member of the scientific committee.

-Ingrid Reumert, VP of Stakeholder Communication & Sustainability in the VELUX Group (DK)
+Ingrid Reumert, Vice President of Global Communications, Sustainability & Public Affairs in the VELUX Group (DK)

 Oliver G. F. Jones, Architectural Programme Leader at Northumbria University (UK)

 Dr. Oliver G.F Jones is the Architecture Programme Leader at Northumbria University, UK.
 His research and consultancy expertise lie in developing wellbeing measurement metrics and wellbeing design strategies.
 He is a vocal and active ambassador for research and innovation across the UK construction sector and regularly advises companies on how to develop successful research and innovation strategies.
 This year Dr Jones was made a member of Historic England's Expert Advisory Group; and still remains active when possible working alongside practices to design buildings that foreground occupant wellbeing.
 He is currently leading a multinational collective of design and construction companies on a project to reimagine residential design and working to develop a North Sea Triangle of companies within the sector who would like to work collaboratively on a knowledge exchange basis together.